-Your shares are counted as present at the Meeting if you attend the Meeting in person or if you properly return a proxy by mail, online or e-mail, or (in the case of ADS holders) you properly cause voting instructions to be delivered to the Depositary or you are deemed to have given instructions under the deposit agreement terms described above.
+Your shares are counted as present at the Meeting if you attend the Meeting in person or if you properly return a proxy by mail, online or email, or (in the case of ADS holders) you properly cause voting instructions to be delivered to the Depositary or you are deemed to have given instructions under the deposit agreement terms described above.
 Abstentions and broker non-votes will be counted for the purposes of establishing a quorum in respect of the proposals at the Meeting.

 Proposals 1, 2, and 3 are ordinary resolutions, requiring a majority of the votes cast at the meeting.
 Abstentions and broker non-votes will neither count for nor against such proposals.
-Proposal 3 is also an ordinary resolution, but it asks for a non-binding, advisory vote, and therefore there is no "required vote" that would constitute approval.
+Proposal 3 will be proposed as an advisory, non-binding resolution.
 Proposal 4 is a special resolution, requiring the vote of not less than 75% of the votes cast at the Meeting.